-Salvia 'Meigan's Magic' (ht 1.4 m, wth 1.4 m) is a plant I acquired in 2010 from the Collectors' Plant Fair at Bilpin - I got the very last one for sale on one of the stalls.
+Australian hybrid Salvia 'Meigan's Magic' (height 1.4 m, width 1.4 m) is a plant I acquired in 2010 from the Collectors' Plant Fair at Bilpin.
 I had heard it was a good one from various friends and it has not disappointed me.
 It is similar to Salvia 'Phyllis' Fancy' but is more compact and its flowers have a more striking contrast, with crisp white blooms held in inky-blue calyces on dramatic dark stems.

-This Salvia forms a big, woody base as it gets older.
+This Salvia should be cut back in winter once the new growth can be seen at its base: remove all the old woody stems at ground level.
+'Meigan's Magic' forms a big, woody base as it gets older.
 Every few years, it can be a good idea to either chop out some of the base or else start anew with a fresh plant.